sigp/lighthouse/scripts/local_testnet/README.md

 ./ganache_test_node.sh
 ```

-Assuming you are happy with the configuration in `var.env`, deploy the deposit contract, make deposits,
+Assuming you are happy with the configuration in `vars.env`, deploy the deposit contract, make deposits,
 create the testnet directory, genesis state and validator keys with:

 ```bash